 Ethical approval

 This research was approved by the Research and Assessment Authority of the Al-Qasemi Academic College, Bāqa El-Gharbīya, under the number 22102023.
-Participation in the current study was voluntary, and all participants signed an informed consent form.
+Participation in the study was voluntary, and all participants provided written informed consent.

 Consent to Participate

-Participation in the current study was at voluntarily based, each participant accepted to participate in the current study and signed on consent to participate and publication form.
+Participation in the study was voluntary.
+Each participant agreed to participate in the study and for the publication of the results, and they provided written informed consent.

 Consent for Publication

-The current research participants' names were not mentioned directly, but instead pseudo names were used within the current manuscript.
-In addition, the participants of the current study were accepted to publish the result of the current research along with their consent to participate and publication by signing on consent to participate and publication form.
+The participants were anonymized, and pseudonyms were used throughout the manuscript.
+In addition, the participants agreed to the publication of this research.
+All participants provided written informed consent for publication.